tim-graupe/chel/README.md

 add scratched players to gamecenter

 known issues:
-alignment for roster tables
-table formatting on basically every page in mobile live on ice skaters schedule one day behind in date video not playing on mobile and crashes site page does not re-render on gamecenter change
+table formatting on basically every page in mobile live on ice skaters schedule date one day behind video not playing on mobile and crashes site page does not re-render on gamecenter change